Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Results and discussion

-The metric, node density, advection and diffusion functions for this network are presented in Fig.~\ref{fig-osteocytes-g-v-D}.
 The network's metric $g(x)$ and diffusivity $D(x)$ have a cusp at $x=0$ and the advective velocity $v(x)$ is discontinuous at $x=0$.
-We therefore omit numerical results from the finite difference simulations in this section, because they represent inaccurate solutions of the reaction--diffusion--advection equation compared to those provided by the discrete model (see Section~\ref{sec:space-indep-jumps}).
+Because of these singularities in $D(x)$ and $v(x)$, the finite difference solutions of the reaction--diffusion--advection equation are inaccurate compared to those provided by the deterministic model (see Section~\ref{sec:space-indep-jumps}).
+We therefore omit numerical results from the finite difference simulations in this section.

 We first analyse the robustness of signal propagation under perturbations of the network.
 We assume no chemical reactions ($F=0$) and consider that an impulse signal is generated at time $t=0$ at the centre of the network ($x=0$).
-Figure~\ref{fig-osteocyte-perturbations} shows schematics of the considered network perturbations (Fig.~\ref{fig-osteocyte-perturbations}a) and corresponding snapshots of the molecule concentration at time $t=0.05$ (Fig.~\ref{fig-osteocyte-perturbations}b).
+Figure~\ref{fig-osteocyte-perturbations} shows schematics of the considered network perturbations (Fig.~\ref{fig-osteocyte-perturbations}a) and corresponding snapshots of the molecule concentration at time $t=2.5$ (Fig.~\ref{fig-osteocyte-perturbations}b).
 Figure~\ref{fig-osteocyte-perturbations}c shows the time signature of the fluxes $J_-(t)$ and $J_+(t)$ of molecules reaching the left and right boundary nodes in response to the initial impulse.
 These responses represent signals that could induce bone formation or bone resorption at the bone surface.
 The left column of Fig.~\ref{fig-osteocyte-perturbations} relates to the unperturbed network.
 The initial impulse splits into two peaks propagating left and right toward the network boundaries (Fig.~\ref{fig-osteocyte-perturbations}b).
-While diffusion tends to disperse molecule concentration peaks (c.f., Fig.~\ref{fig-regular}), here the increasing node density encountered by the molecules as they propagate away from the origin counters their dispersion, and creates well-defined outward-moving peaks evolving into a travelling wave of constant shape and height on an infinite domain (see Appendix~\ref{appx:travelling-wave}).
+While diffusion tends to disperse molecule concentration peaks (cf.~Fig.~\ref{fig-regular}), here the increasing node density encountered by the molecules as they propagate away from the origin counters their dispersion, and creates well-defined outward-moving peaks evolving into a travelling wave of constant shape and height on an infinite domain (see Appendix~\ref{appx:travelling-wave}).